samuel-oconnor/samuel-oconnor.github.io/README.md

-# TAO

-A calm approach to chaos
+# Samuel O'Connor soft-eng notes

-Welcome to the documentation for the TAO service.
+Welcome to the documentation for the services in the [github repo](https://github.com/samuel-oconnor).

 Key links -
 * [get Started](./docs/getStarted.md)